Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

 For cases involving a telecommunications contract or asset, the damages period is usually limited.
 It most often represents the (remaining) term of the agreement or the asset lifetime in dispute.
 Renewal options and prolongations must be considered according to the individual circumstances and the likelihood of such terms.

 Deriving the discount rate

-The discount rate usually comprises several parameters.
-Each of this parameters must be determined to best reflect the equivalence principle as at the valuation date.
+The discount rate usually comprises several parameters, each of which must be determined to best reflect the equivalence principle as at the valuation date.

 Perpetual growth rate

-As mentioned above, a perpetual growth rate is applied in cases where the wrongful act permanently impairs the profit-generating abilities of the harmed telecoms company.
+As mentioned above, a perpetual growth rate is applied in cases where the wrongful act permanently impairs the profit-generating abilities of the harmed telecommunications company.
 It can be another major driver of damages.

 The perpetual growth rate considered in the terminal value calculation has the same effect as the extrapolation of the cash flows with a certain average annual growth.
 This is a pragmatic shortcut to avoid the modelling of an unreasonably long damages period.
 Financially, it represents the growth in volume, prices or inflation over time.

 Although the cash flows and the discount rate should generally capture all impacts of the value of a business, there might be situations where the consideration of certain premiums or discounts might be applicable.
 In this context, the International Valuation Standards emphasise that:

 When using an income approach it may also be necessary to make adjustments to the valuation to reflect matters that are not captured in either the cash flow forecasts or the discount rate adopted.
 Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.